mwarddev/personal-budget-calculator/README.md

 At the top of the screen there is a how to use drop down giving a short description of how the calculator works.
 #### **Currency drop down**
 ![Currency drop down](assets/readme_images/pbc_currency_drop.png)
 The currency drop down allows the user to select one of 3 currencies.
-This places the selected currency symbol as a placeholder in each input box and prefixes the results totals.
+This places the selected currency symbol as a placeholder in each input box and prefixes the resulting totals.
 #### **Period drop down**
 ![Period drop down](assets/readme_images/pbc_period_drop.png)
 The period drop down allows the user to select options of daily, weekly, monthly (default), and yearly for each number input box.
 This means, for instance, if the user is paid weekly, the weekly option can be selected for the wages row and when the form is calculated this value will be multiplied to a monthly value.